stumpergamer-jpg/bronzebeard-mystic-enchants-tracker/README.md

 This Mystic Enchants Tracker is designed to be used for the Bronzebeard Server from Ascension WoW.
 This tool is still under development so feel free to put a star on this tool, trace back any issues and even suggest requests or ideas to upgrade this tool !

-In order to use it :
+In order to use it, choose whether to :
 1) Download the index.html file anywhere on your PC
-   OR
 2) Click this link to use it in an explorer version : [Mystic Enchants Tracker](https://stumpergamer-jpg.github.io/bronzebeard-mystic-enchants-tracker/)

 Don't forget to click the "save" button to keep your collection progress !